hwp/hwp.homepage/content/home/about.md

 # Biography

-I am a research assistant at Idiap Rearch Institue in Martigny, Switzerland.
+I am a research assistant at Idiap Research Institute in Martigny, Switzerland.
-I am also enrolled in the EDEE doctral program at EPFL.
-I am supervised by [Jean-Marc Odobez](http://www.idiap.ch/~odobez) and [Petr Motlicek](http://people.idiap.ch/pmotlic).
+I am also enrolled in the EDEE doctoral program at EPFL.
+I am supervised by [Dr. Jean-Marc Odobez](http://www.idiap.ch/~odobez) and [Dr. Petr Motlicek](http://people.idiap.ch/pmotlic).

-My research intersts include sound source localization, computational auditory scene analysis and robotic audition.
+My research explores acoustic scene analysis in complicated environments with the particular use of deep learning techniques.